 At First Nations Development Institute, we believe that reclaiming control over local food systems is an important step toward ensuring the long-lasting health and economic well-being of Native people and communities.
 Native food-system control has the potential to increase food production, improve health and nutrition, and eliminate food insecurity in rural and reservation-based communities, while also promoting entrepreneurship and economic development.

-- Applicants must have at least a 2.75 grade point average (GPA).
+- Have at least a 2.75 GPA

-Scholarship Application Checklist:
+Scholarship Application Checklist

-- College enrollment-verification form
+College enrollment verification form

-- Letter of recommendation from faculty member
+Letter of recommendation from faculty member

 Headshot for possible use in First Nations’ publicity activities (optional)